CojocariuAlexandru/PaLab11/README.md

 ## Description

 This project implements a Spring application for storing Gomoku games and players.

 The implementation was inspired/based on Centric's presentation by Florin Olariu [https://www.youtube.com/watch?v=xGrzlvFuq3Y](https://www.youtube.com/watch?v=xGrzlvFuq3Y)

 It uses a Model - Repository - Service - Controller design pattern.
 I also attached the package for exception handling.
 The server application from the previous lab calles the create method from controller when a winner is determinated.

+Also, for the security part I followed the tutorial series starting from here https://www.youtube.com/watch?v=oVpFJr-Z35A .
+The code does not belong to me except that i adapted it to use my API.

 ## Features